juanmagalhaes/dp-challenge/src/questions/5/README.md

     },

     // it needs to be turned on in order to decrease pich
-    // equals to increasePitch but decrement by one instead of increase until it reaches the lowest octave
+    // equals to increasePitch but decrement by one instead of increasing.
+Until it reaches the lowest octave
     decreasePitch: props => () => ...,

     // A pressed key should aways be associated with the octave that it belongs to